-Note: this Survey is based on laws in effect on 31 March 2020.
-Due to the extraordinary dynamics of legislative measures, COVID-19 measures have been outsourced in a separate factsheet updated on a regular basis and available as a pdf on our webpage www.bnt.eu.
+Note: this Survey is based on laws in effect on 31 January 2023.
+Later changes are not reflected.
 Note also that, despite having been prepared diligently, this Survey and the information in it are not to be understood as legal advice, which should be sought from an insolvency specialist for each specific case.